kzhoulatte/SketchTML/README.md

 # SketchTML

-Generating clickable HTML website from hand drawnings using deep learning.
+Generating clickable HTML website from hand drawnings using deep learning

 ## Prepare your environment: